A complete guide to OCR A-Level Psychology

 Exam tip for Paper 1 OCR's research methods paper gives you applied scenarios where you have to choose the right method, design and statistical test.
 Build a one-page decision tree showing how to choose between t-test, Mann-Whitney, Wilcoxon, chi-squared and Spearman's based on the design and level of measurement.

-Paper 2 covers the named core studies plus the five main psychological approaches (cognitive, social, developmental, biological, individual differences).
+Paper 2 covers ten themes through paired classic and contemporary core studies, mapped to five areas of psychology (social, cognitive, developmental, biological, individual differences).
 The core studies are fixed by OCR – you must know each one in detail.

 The core studies

-OCR specifies a list of classic and contemporary studies (such as Milgram on obedience, Loftus and Palmer on eyewitness testimony, Bandura on aggression, Maguire on London taxi drivers).
-For each one you need to know the aim, method, sample, findings, conclusions, evaluation, and how it links to its approach.
+OCR specifies a fixed list of paired classic and contemporary studies (the published list has been revised over time – check the current H567 spec).
+For each one you need to know the aim, method, sample, findings, conclusions, evaluation, and how it links to its theme and perspective.

-Each core study is paired with one of the five approaches.
-Strong answers explain how the study illustrates the approach and use it as evidence in essays on the assumptions and limitations of that approach.
+Each core study sits within one of the five areas.
+Strong answers explain how the study illustrates the area and use it as evidence in essays on the defining principles and limitations of that area.

 Exam tip for Paper 2 Core studies questions reward precise detail.
-Examiners look for the exact sample size, the exact procedure, the headline finding and the date.
+Mark schemes typically credit precise detail: sample, procedure, finding, date.
 Build a one-page "study card" for each core study and review them on a spaced repetition cycle for two months before the exam.

 Paper 3: Applied psychology

 Paper 3 tests applied psychology.
-Schools choose option topics such as clinical psychology, criminological psychology, child psychology, environmental psychology and health psychology.
+There is one compulsory section (Issues in mental health) plus two further options chosen from a list of four: Child psychology, Criminal psychology, Environmental psychology, and Sports and exercise psychology.
 Each option asks how psychological theory and research are used in a real-world setting.

 The paper combines short structured questions on each option with longer essay-style answers that ask you to apply theory to a real scenario.
 Strong answers cite named studies and explain how the findings translate into practical applications.